 Limerick joined the OpenHouse Family in 2012, followed by Cork in 2014.
 Cork, Dublin and Limerick will be hosting OpenHouse events in succeeding weeks.

-Will be taking place on the weekend of the 4th October to the 6th October 2019.
+Took place on the weekend of the 4th October to the 6th October 2019.

 Will be taking place on the weekend of the 11th October to the 13th October 2019.